-AEs are collected from the time of informed consent Any pre-existing medical conditions or signs/symptoms present in a subject prior to the start of the study (i.e., before informed consent is signed) are not considered AEs in the study and should be recorded in the Medical History section of the eCRF.
+AEs are collected from the time of informed consent.
+Any preexisting medical conditions or signs/symptoms present in a subject prior to the start of the study (i.e., before informed consent is signed) are not considered AEs in the study and should be recorded in the Medical History section of the eCRF.

-For each recorded event, the ADEs and SAEs documentation must include: date of occurrence, severity, treatment (if applicable), outcome, and assessments of the seriousness and causality.
-In addition, the investigator must document all device deficiencies reported or observed with test and comparator products on the Device Deficiency eCRF.
-The site must submit all available information on ADEs, SAEs, and device deficiencies to the Study Sponsor immediately as follows:
+For each recorded event, the ADEs and SAEs documentation must include date of occurrence, severity, treatment (if applicable), outcome, and assessments of the seriousness and causality.
+Furthermore, the investigator must document all device deficiencies reported or observed with test and control products on the Device Deficiency eCRF.
+The site must submit all available information on ADEs, SAEs, and device deficiencies to the study sponsor immediately as follows:

-- ADEs or SAEs are documented on the Serious Adverse Event and Adverse Device Effect eCRF within 24 hours of the investigator's or site's awareness. - Device deficiencies are documented on the Device Deficiency eCRF within 24 hours of the investigator's or site's awareness. - Additional relevant information after initial reporting must be entered into the eCRF as soon as the data become available. - Document any changes to concomitant medications on the appropriate eCRFs. - Document all relevant information from Discharge Summary, Autopsy Report, - Certificate of Death etc., if applicable, in narrative section of the Serious Adverse Event and Adverse Device Effect eCRF.
+- ADEs or SAEs are documented on the Serious Adverse Event and Adverse Device Effect eCRF within 24 hours of the investigator's or site's awareness. - Device deficiencies are documented on the Device Deficiency eCRF within 24 hours of the investigator's or site's awareness. - A printed copy of the completed Serious Adverse Event and Adverse Device Effect and/or Device Deficiency eCRF must be included with product returns. - Additional relevant information after initial reporting must be entered into the eCRF as soon as the data become available. - Document any changes to concomitant medications on the appropriate source form. - Document all relevant information from Discharge Summary, Autopsy Report, - Certificate of Death etc., if applicable, in narrative section of the Serious Adverse Event and Adverse Device Effect eCRF.

-Note: Should the EDC system become nonoperational, the site must complete the appropriate paper Serious Adverse Event and Adverse Device Effect and/or Device Deficiency Form.
+Note: Should the EDC system become non-operational, the site must complete the appropriate paper Serious Adverse Event and Adverse Device Effect and/or Device Deficiency Form.
 The completed form is emailed to the Study Sponsor at msus.safety@Alcon.com according to the timelines outlined above; however, the reported information must be entered into the EDC system once it becomes operational.

-Any AEs and device deficiencies for nonstudy marketed devices/products (i.e. CLEAR CARE contact lens solution) will be considered and processed as spontaneous (following the postmarket vigilance procedures) and should be communicated to the device's/product's manufacturer as per local requirements.
+In addition to recording all AEs into the EDC system, any AEs and device deficiencies for non-study marketed devices/products (e.g., CLEAR CARE[®] Cleaning & Disinfecting Solution used concomitantly during the study will be considered and processed as spontaneous following the postmarket vigilance procedures) and should be communicated to the device's/product's manufacturer as per local requirements.

-Study Sponsor representatives may be contacted for any protocol related question and their contact information is provided in the Manual of Procedures that accompanies this protocol.
+Study sponsor representatives may be contacted for any protocol related question and their contact information is provided in the Manual of Procedures that accompanies this protocol.

-Further, depending upon the nature of the AE or device deficiency being reported, the Study Sponsor may request copies of applicable portions of the subject's medical records.
+Note: depending upon the nature of the AE or device deficiency being reported, the study sponsor may request copies of applicable portions of the subject's medical records.
 The investigator must also report all AEs and device deficiencies that could have led to a SADE according to the requirements of regulatory authorities or IRB/IEC.